Human To Werewolf Footprints

 - In a campfire story of unknown authorship, generally known as "The Boy Who Cried Werewolf," the titular boy tries and fails to fake these.
 The person he shows them to notices that not only do the prints switch immediately from human to werewolf, they switch from left foot to right foot.

 - Folklore about witches who turn into hares sometimes involve a hunter following rabbit tracks that turn into human footprints.

 - Used in Teen Wolf, except as photographs of a beast-like figure in one, an then a human-like figure in another.

-- Used in The X-Files, episode "Shapes", where despite normally suffering from a horrible transformation into a beast, the tracks clearly change.
+- In episode "Shapes", despite normally suffering from a horrible transformation into a beast, the tracks clearly change.

-- The discovery of Tooms' stretched-out fingerprint in "Squeeze" might be considered a variant of this.
+- The discovery of Tooms' stretched-out fingerprint in "Squeeze" is a variant.

 - Played much more intelligently in one of the books.
 When they're on a beach and realize that Controllers are closing in on them, everyone's first instinct is to morph to seagulls and escape — except Marco, who reminds the others that if they did that, they'd leave human to bird footprints in the sand.
 Instead, they run into the water and morph to fish.